Creating new User applications

 * Ensure the URL is valid, uses an HTTPS connection, leads to a trustworthy resource, and contains no more than 1000 characters.

-* Make sure the application has the iFrame setting enabled on its side, otherwise you will not be able to open it in the platform interface.
+* Make sure the application has the iFrame setting enabled on its side, otherwise you won't be able to open it in the platform interface.

 {% endhint %}